 To be considered for admission to Occupational Therapy programs at most universities, a candidate must (a) have completed a bachelors with a minimum GPA of 2.75, (b) have a minimum grade of "C" in all prerequisite courses, (c) have documentation of observation experience.
-In addition, the candidate may be required to take the Allied Health Professions Admissions Test (AHPAT).
+In addition, the candidate may be required to take the Graduate Record Exam (GRE).

-The prerequisite courses may include English (twothree semesters), speech (one semester), American history and government (two semesters), statistics (one semester), medical terminology (one semester), psychology (two-four semesters), physics (one-two semesters), human physiology and anatomy (two semesters).
+The prerequisite courses may include Medical Terminology (BIOL 1143), psychology (two-four semesters), physics (one-two semesters), introductory biology course for majors (BIOL 1404), Human